SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 CMethodScope >> scopeDefining: aString
 	(variables includesKey: aString)
 		ifTrue: [ ^ self ].
 	^ self parentScope scopeDefining: aString
 ```

-Note that the `scopeDefining:` delegates to its parent scope when the variable is not locally found.
+The method `scopeDefining:` delegates to its parent scope when the variable is not locally found.

 Finally we add a `read:` method using the variable implementation logic.